-The 11 best-value cities in Europe for budget travelers
+The 11 Best-value cities in Europe for budget travelers in 2015

 Needless to say, just because a city is cheap doesn’t mean you should go there, and just because it’s expensive doesn’t mean you should avoid it.
 With that in mind we’ve rated the region by value with this list of 11 cities where the prices of things are most worth it.